dragonwocky/sear/README.md

 - client-stored / anything persisted on the client side (e.g. localStorage)
 - server-stored / data gained from interactions with the server.

-Sear doesn't touch anything to do with the server. there're so many ways data transfer between the server and client can be implemented, that's best left to you.
+sear doesn't touch anything to do with the server. there're so many ways data transfer between the server and client can be implemented, that's best left to you.

-the other 3?
-Sear takes them all, and gives one single object to interact with (from above, script data). you update data within that object, and the other two (visible + client-stored) reactively update accordingly (if necessary).
+the other 3? sear takes them all, and gives one single object to interact with (from above, script data). you update data within that object, and the other two (visible + client-stored) reactively update accordingly (if necessary).